elsuizo/substrate-node-packaging-test/README.md

 A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:
 A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:
+A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:

 ## Getting Started

+Follow the steps below to get started with the Node Template, or get it up and running right from your browser in just a few clicks using the [Substrate Playground](https://docs.substrate.io/playground/) :hammer_and_wrench:

 Follow the steps below to get started with the Node Template, or get it up and running right from your browser in just a few clicks using